13, June, 2019

 What do hedgehogs eat?

-In the wild, the majority of a hedgehog’s diet is made up of invertebrates (creepy crawlies) like worms, beetles, caterpillars, earwigs and millipedes.
-But hedgehogs can also eat specialist hedgehog food like Spike’s.
-Also make sure to leave a dish of water out to help keep your hedgehog visitors hydrated.
+In the wild, a hedgehog’s diet is usually made up of invertebrates (creepy crawlies) like worms, beetles, caterpillars, earwigs and millipedes.
+But hedgehogs can also eat crumbled cat biscuits, or better yet, specialist hedgehog food like Spike’s.
+Always be sure to leave a dish of water out to help keep your hedgehog visitors hydrated.

 When should I put out my hedgehog house?